Constitution Week Study ResourcesSeptember 17, 2022

 Why is it important to study this seemingly archaic document?
-Beyond it serving as the pillars of our country’s democracy, our rights as U.S. citizens are outlined in the Constitution.
+Beyond serving as the pillar of our country’s democracy, our rights as U.S. citizens are outlined in the Constitution.

 It’s essential to know your rights, especially in our ever-changing social climate.